Dhi13man/event-trigger-platform/README.md

   - Atomic transactions for data consistency
   - Optimized database queries with composite indexes
   - Metrics and observability endpoints
+  - At-least-once scheduling with retry on publish failure

 ## Architecture